Efficient training of photonic quantum generative models: Ans a tze and initialization strategies in linear optical circuits

+Naturally, this initialization in not uniform over the full collision-free space \(\widetilde{\mathcal X}_{m,n}\), but it is uniform over the structured support defined by the pairwise-choice encoding.
+So, it only makes sense to use this initialization if the dataset itself has the right structure, and not for a general dataset of fixed Hamming-weight bitstrings.

-Then, as a ``warm start'' strategy, we propose to train the model in several iterations that each correspond to a different bandwidth $\sigma$.
-Indeed, the bandwidth of the MMD determines which orders of correlation contribute most strongly to the MMD: a higher $\sigma$ will match lower-order operators, and vice-versa.
-In our simulations, we observed that this strategy could improve the final value of the loss function, although the differences often remained below one of order of magnitude.
+\paragraph{Bandwidth warm-start:} Finally, for the case of the Gaussian kernel, we propose an additional warm-start method based on the bandwidth \(\sigma\).
+We train the model in several stages, each corresponding to a different value of \(\sigma\).
+The bandwidth determines which orders of correlations contribute most strongly to the MMD: a larger \(\sigma\) emphasizes lower-order operators, whereas a smaller \(\sigma\) gives more weight to higher-order operators.
+In our simulations, we observed that this strategy can improve the final value of the loss function, although the differences often remain below one order of magnitude.